Consensus Protocol

 # Highly-Parallel pBFT

-TOP Network’s pBFT inspired algorithm, dubbed hpPBFT, adopts a three-phase commit stratagem which permits O(n) communication complexity with O(n) view-change complexity.
+TOP AI Network’s pBFT inspired algorithm, dubbed hpPBFT, adopts a three-phase commit stratagem which permits O(n) communication complexity with O(n) view-change complexity.
 The algorithm uses VRF time-based view changes, but adds additional security through a secondary audit network, and increased scalability through parallelization.

 # Secondary Audit

-TOP Network’s hpPBFT avoids this issue by making a change to the protocol which lowers the view-change complexity to O(n), while increasing security.
+TOP AI Network’s hpPBFT avoids this issue by making a change to the protocol which lowers the view-change complexity to O(n), while increasing security.
 The view-change process is simplified by using a 3-phase commit paradigm instead of the usual 2-phase commit.
 While inserting an extra phase adds a small amount of latency, it is well worth it to achieve linear leader replacement complexity.

 Security of the protocol is increased by introducing an audit committee and leader from the audit network.
 During each view, the audit committee performs their owns checks along with the original pBFT group.
 As a result, consensus does not rely too heavily on the original pBFT leader.
 Even if a shard is compromised or the leader is malicious, the audit network will prevent any invalid state transitions.